gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Ask the owner to receive the `Packet` the `Port` is receiving.
 To do this we will call a function with the same name from `SecureMemory`.
 If `SecureMemory` can accept the `Packet` then the `Port` will return true.
 Otherwise, the `Port` will return false as well as remember that we need to send a `retry request` in the future, i.e. we will set `needToSendRetry = true`.

 To define this function add the following code to `secure_memory.cc`.
 To define this function add the following code to `secure_memory.cc`.
-To define this function add the following code to `secure_memory.cc`.
-To define this function add the following code to `secure_memory.cc`.